Header image: Image: Eric Fischer, Flow Map, 2013 (New York City)

 A few words about field recording.
-In the immediacy of listening when recording, I am using amplifiers, catchers of frequencies, different antennas, coils, transducers.
-I record either outside of the hearing range, either in the electromagnetic fields or on the radio frequencies outside of the advertisement-polluted FM (AM or VHF).
-To walk through space with headphones and an amplifier of sort is like floating in some virtual inter-space, which is not connected to online or digital virtuality, but a virtual space on the level of electromagnetic waves, for example.
+In the immediacy of listening when recording, I am using amplifiers, detectors of frequencies, different antennas, coils, transducers.
+I record outside of the hearing range, either in the electromagnetic fields or on the radio frequencies outside of the advertisement-polluted FM (AM or VHF).
+To walk through space with headphones and an amplifier of sort is like floating in some virtual inter-space, which is not connected to online or digital virtuality, but a virtual space on the level of electromagnetic waves.
 In my utopian thinking, I imagine that computers and the web are not optimal carriers of virtuality.
-If we are ever to develop interfaces, which are more comfortable for our human bodies, we would have to invent new way of virtualisation.
+If we are ever to develop interfaces, which are more comfortable for our human bodies, we would have to invent new ways of virtualisation.
 I am not interested only in producing sound compositions, but propose sounds, which would say something about the future.
-As a representative of contemporary cognitariat I feel flattened in two dimensions of a computer screen.
+As a member of contemporary cognitariat I feel flattened in two dimensions of a computer screen.
 And sometimes I am in awe with the 3D world with its forms and possibilities.
 An ordinary view of the world is virtual reality to me.
-My listening of electromagnetic waves is a way of opening the virtual space into more spatial and temporal dimensions.
+My listening of electromagnetic waves is a way of opening the virtual spaces in expanded spatial and temporal dimensions.

-The track consists of modified fragments recorded with a radio receiver on AM waves.
+The piece consists of modified fragments recorded with a radio receiver on AM waves.
 Mostly they are without narration, and sometimes a word or a melody creeps in.
 I listen to these tracks like they would be arias of some sort.
-The tracks also consists of sound layers recorded with a coil for sound detection of electromagnetic waves.
-These recordings were mostly taken in 2013 during an AiR programme and 2014 in during Sound Happens project in New York City, where the EM waves are omnipresent.
-This part of the recordings is also the reason to call this track Underground Acceleration.
-What interests me in this sound layer is the tension of constant acceleration with few releases.
-This constant electromagnetic tension works like an illustration of capitalist depletion and accelerationism.
+The tracks also consists of sound layers recorded with a inductor coil for sound detection of electromagnetic waves.
+These recordings were mostly taken in 2013 during an AiR programme and in 2014 during Sound Happens project in New York City, where the EM smog is omnipresent.
+These field recordings are also an inspiration to call this piece Underground Acceleration.
+What interests me in these sound layers is the tension of constant acceleration with few releases.
+The constant electromagnetic tension works like an illustration of capitalist depletion and accelerationism.
 The following raw EMF field recording of the NYC JZ train is a psychogeographical portrait of the never releasing tension of capitalist accelerationism.

-There is also a really beautiful example or an acoustic citation of light installation by Kurt Laurenz Theinert: Gespinst, recorded by EM coil detector.
+To this day, my most beautiful melodic electromagnetic citation is that of light installation by Kurt Laurenz Theinert: Gespinst, recorded by EM coil detector.
 The installation exhibited a few years ago at the Lighting Guerrilla Festival in Ljubljana consists of blinking ultra thin neon lights that emit electromagnetic pulses.
-In addition to these field recordings, there are also several sound levels produced live with analogue electronic synthesisers.
+In addition to these field recordings, there are also several sound levels produced live with analogue synthesisers.

-For the conclusion, perhaps a short explanation of the title AMonFM.
-Not only are some AM transmissions now channeled on radia-FM, the FM in this case is also the Shape of a dozen of analogue patches.
+Last, perhaps a short geeky explanation of the title AMonFM.
+Not only are some AM transmissions channeled on radia-FM, the FM in the case of modular synthesis is also the Shape of a dozen of analogue patches made for this track.